technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 2/Lab 2 - Streamlining IT Support Operations with Autonomous Copilot Agent at Contoso Solutions.md

     ![](./media/image84.png)

 3.	**Send an email** to the 365 admin tenant mail id from any other mail box in order to **trigger the action**.
 The mail should be describing an issue and should have your details like employee id in it, similar to the one in the below screenshot.
+Example content is as below

+    ```
+    Hi Support Team,

+    I hope this message finds you well.
+    Iam Mark Brown, working as a Software Engineer at Contoso.
+My employee ID is CONTOSO099
+    Issue: Monitor is completely balank and not functioning.
+    Kindly raise a support ticket and assist in resolving this issue at the earlierst.
+    Thank you for your support.

+    Best Regards,
+    Mark Brown
+    ```

     ![](./media/image85.png)

     ![](./media/image86.png)